MicheleCotrufo/pdf-renamer/README.md

-# pdf_renamer
+# pdf-renamer

-pdf_renamer is a Python library to automatically rename the pdf files of a scientific paper, or in general any publication which can be associated to a [DOI](http://dx.doi.org) or other identifiers (e.g. [arXiv](https://arxiv.org)).
+pdf-renamer is a Python library to automatically rename the pdf files of a scientific paper, or in general any publication which can be associated to a [DOI](http://dx.doi.org) or other identifiers (e.g. [arXiv](https://arxiv.org)).
 It can be used to address single files or to scan entire folders and sub-folders.
 The format of the filename can be specified by the user by choosing among several tags.